lisr-pcx/on-board-tips/docs/index.md

 I suggest to setup your development enviroinment as soon as possible (IDE, editor, toolchain...) and try all the code snippets proposed from time to time.
 A good balance between theory and practice is the key.

 Give yourself some time in between the arguments, sometimes it's good to keep a slower pace (it's not a sprint, it's a marathon).

+Sometimes it is usefull to draw a roadmap.
+It clears goals, progress and direction.
+You will put effort on branches with *real* values, avoiding distractions.
+At the same time: do not prune your tree!
+You will focus on the other branches later on your career.

 ## Arguments